-Mr. Tambaro is a commercial litigator with concentrations in the areas of financial services and franchise law.
-In his practice, he regularly handles the representation of independent broker-dealers, RIAs, wealth management firms, and individual financial advisors/planners in all facets of their businesses including transactional, litigation (including broker expungement applications) and regulatory matters, as well as in a plethora of other fields.
+Louis Tambaro is a commercial litigator with a concentration in the areas of financial services and franchise law.
+In his practice, he regularly handles the representation of independent broker-dealers, RIAs, wealth management firms and individual financial advisors/planners in all facets of their businesses including transactional, litigation (including broker expungement applications) and regulatory matters, as well as in a plethora of other fields.
 He regularly litigates in the State and federal courts of New Jersey and New York and in alternative dispute resolution forums such as the Financial Industry Regulatory Authority (FINRA) and the American Arbitration Association (AAA).
-Mr. Tambaro brings a unique perspective and understanding, as he couples his experience in private legal practice with extensive entrepreneurial experience as a co-manager of a recruiting branch office in one of the largest independent broker-dealers in the United States.
+Louis brings a unique perspective and understanding, as he couples his experience in private legal practice with extensive entrepreneurial experience as a co-manager of a recruiting branch office in one of the largest independent broker-dealers in the United States.

 On the franchise-side of litigation, he has sought and defended against injunction applications and other applications for emergent relief and has successfully represented parties in connection with contract and royalty fee disputes and territorial disputes.
 He has also represented single unit and multi-unit franchisees and area developers in their efforts to enter and exit franchise systems.

-In addition to his wide-ranging litigation practice, Mr. Tambaro routinely advises his broker and advisor clients in connection with licensing and registration concerns, advisor transitions, practice acquisition, and sales, mergers, succession planning strategies, and general assistance with regulatory compliance and related issues.
-He also represents multi-unit owner franchisees, national and regional franchisee associations, and franchisors throughout the United States in connection with their business operations.
+In addition to his wide-ranging litigation practice, Louis routinely advises his broker and advisor clients in connection with licensing and registration concerns, advisor transitions, practice acquisition and sales, mergers and succession planning strategies, along with general assistance with regulatory compliance and related issues.
+He also represents multi-unit owner franchisees, national and regional franchisee associations and franchisors throughout the United States in connection with their business operations.